-The national park was established to protect the natural features representative of the Semiarid Chaco and the Argentine Low Monte ecoregions.
-It is the only protected area in the Chaco – Monte ecotone (transition area).
+The national park was established to protect the natural features of the Semiarid Chaco and the Argentine Low Monte ecoregions.
+It is the only protected area in the Chaco-Monte ecotone (transition area).

-In San Luis, the ecotone between the mountains and the Chaco covers about 800,000 ha 1,976,000 acres).
-The climate of the area is semi-arid and is characterized by sharp temperature variations, both seasonal and daily.
+San Luis's ecotone between the mountains and the Chaco covers about 800,000 ha (1,976,000 acres).
+The climate of the area is semiarid and is characterized by sharp temperature variations, both seasonal and daily.

 Precipitation is scarce and unevenly distributed throughout the year.
 There are two seasons: dry during winter and wet from late spring to early autumn.

-Within the Sierra de las Quijadas National Park's boundaries, five geologic formations of the Lower Cretaceous age, as well as one of Tertiary, have been identified.
-It is here that the remains of Pterodaustro guinazui were discovered for the first time, in the Lagarcito Formation.
+Within the Sierra de las Quijadas National Park's boundaries, five geologic formations of the Lower Cretaceous age and one of Tertiary have been identified.
+Here, the remains of Pterodaustro guinazui were discovered for the first time in the Lagarcito Formation.

 Sierra de las Quijadas is located in the San Luis Basin, whose surface is composed of sedimentary, metamorphic, and igneous outcrops of various ages.

 A large fracture extends in the north-south direction, subparallel to the current course of the Desaguadero River.
 Along this fracture, the Quijadas range has been lifted.
-The variation of elevation is mainly between 500 and 900 m (1,640 and 2,950 ft) above mean sea level.
+The elevation variation is mainly between 500 - 900 m (1,640 - 2,950 ft) above mean sea level.

-The whole area is divided into 6 physiographic units:
+The whole area is divided into six physiographic units:

 - the Arroyo de la Aguada circular valley